Morkel Familiegeskiedenis en Genealogie

 Welcome to our webpage – please browse, comment and contribute.
 If you spot typos or errors, please let me know.
 It is work in progress – more to come.

-Philip Morkel arrived at the Cape of Good Hope in 1708 as konstabel (artillerist) on board the VOC ship Oosterstijn.
+Progenitor (stamvader) Philip Morkel arrived at the Cape of Good Hope in 1708 as konstapel (artillerist) on board the VOC ship Oosterstijn.
 In 1713 he and his 2nd wife, Catharina Pasman settled on the farm Onverwacht in the Hottentots Holland.
 The name of the farm changed over the years to The Bush, and then in Afrikaans, Die Bos, used since the late 19th century.
+After more than 300 years tenth generation Sarel (Kleinjan) Morkel is the present owner.
+It has been in the Morkel family, handed down father to son for more than 300 years, the longest in South Africa.

 Below is a 1950s postcard of The Strand and Somerset West with Morkel farms (click to enlarge)